Autodesk Maya | Get Prices & Buy Official Maya 2025 | Autodesk

 TUTORIALS

-Find modelling, rigging, animation, FX and rendering tutorials to get you producing digital content.
+Find modeling, rigging, animation, FX, and rendering tutorials to get you producing digital content.

-Maya is a professional 3D animation, modelling, simulation and rendering toolset, designed for creating realistic characters and blockbuster-worthy effects.
+Maya is a professional 3D animation, modeling, simulation, and rendering toolset, designed for creating realistic characters and blockbuster-worthy effects.

-From fantastic creatures to sweeping landscapes and explosive battle sequences, top artists, modellers and animators rely on Maya’s award-winning toolset to bring today’s most-loved animated and live-action films, TV shows and video games to life.
+From fantastic creatures to sweeping landscapes and explosive battle sequences, top artists, modelers, and animators rely on Maya’s award-winning toolset to bring today’s most-loved animated and live-action films, TV shows, and video games to life.

-Maya is used by 3D modellers, animators, lighting artists and FX artists across the film, TV and games industries.
+Maya is used by 3D modelers, animators, lighting artists, and FX artists across the film, TV, and games industries.

-Maya and 3ds Max are used by creative studios around the world for animation, modelling, visual effects and rendering.
+Maya and 3ds Max are used by creative studios around the world for animation, modeling, visual effects, and rendering.
 Learn when to choose Maya (US Site) and when to choose 3ds Max (US Site).

-Maya can run on Microsoft® Windows®, Apple® macOS® and Linux®.
-See Maya system requirements for details.
+Maya can run on Microsoft® Windows®, Apple® macOS®, and Linux®.
+See Maya system requirements (US Site) for details.

 The price of an annual Maya subscription is